-This is a guest post by my friend Penny Metcalf who runs Mindfulness for Beginners in Hampshire.
+This is a guest post about a farm stay in Devon is by my friend Penny Metcalf who runs Mindfulness for Beginners in Hampshire.

 Torridge House Farm Cottages is a collection of nine family-friendly self-catering properties set amid tranquil farmland in north Devon near Great Torrington.
 It is a haven for families.
 The cottages surround a small petting farm with animals who are available for feeding, grooming and caring for every day.
 Each morning and afternoon the children and parents are invited to feed and cuddle the animals, from piglets to rabbits.
 There are ducks and chickens who eat from your pot of seeds and whose eggs you can collect at bedtime.
 There are cats who often have kittens who gambol freely around the farm.
 There are small white mice and there is Mr Goose who thinks he’s a duck because he was brought up by ducks.

 Every morning the children are responsible for giving out food and water, letting the birds out of their houses and will have some time to have a cuddle a baby bunny or guinea pig or whatever they choose.
 For those who like to get more involved, there are jobs around the farm like cleaning out the pens – even those who refuse to clean out pets at home suddenly jump into action when it comes to cleaning out the holiday rabbits.
 There’s the chance to learn more about what is required in looking after animals and the opportunity to overcome the fear of handling them.
 Some people come because their children can’t get enough of furry things, others come because they or their children are nervous about handling animals and come to do it in a safe place.